-Do not try to touch the ventilation outlet during Tilt Foot adjustment as it can become heated while the projector is turned on and after it is turned off.
+Do not try to touch the ventilation outlet during Tilt Foot adjustment as it can become heated while the projector is turned on and during its cool down period after it is turned off.

 - 2. Push up and hold the Adjustable Tilt Foot Lever on the front of the projector to extend the adjustable tilt foot. - 3.
 Lower the front of the projector to the desired height. - 4.
 Release the Adjustable Tilt Foot Lever to lock the Adjustable tilt foot.